Vinayakbansalgithub/petClinicDemo/readme.md

 ## redis configuration
-Make sure redis is installed on your system, if not download via   `brew install redis` Once redis is installed start redis server by redis-cli to moniter if key values are saved moniter redis via `redis-cli monitor`
+Make sure redis is installed on your system, if not download via   `brew install redis` Once redis is installed start redis server by redis-server to moniter if key values are saved moniter redis via `redis-cli monitor`

 Make sure you have spring-boot-starter-data-redis dependency added to your pom